jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

   - /reverse-sundial
 ---

+TL;DR -- A Russian-style 24-hour watch, aligned with the equatorial plane, makes a fantastic solar compass.
+{:.tangent}

 You probably already know some basic solar navigation:
 - The sun rises in the east and sets in the west.
 - The sun is directly south at noon.